 In a larger pot, bring a pinch of salt and water to a boil.
 Once boiling, add the rinsed pot barley.
 Once the water comes back to a boil, lower heat to a simmer and cover.
 Allow barley to cook 45 minutes to an hour until fully cooked.
 Once grain has finished cooking, spread on a sheet pan and let cool.
 Once cooled, coat the cooked grain with a little lemon vinaigrette (about 2-4 Tablespoons) to dress the barley.

-For one portion, place one cup of mixed greens in bowl.
+For one portion, place one cup of mixed greens in a bowl.
 Add one cup cooked and dressed barley.
 Add sliced cucumber, olives, feta cheese, and boiled egg.
 Serve with flaked grilled salmon and more lemon vinaigrette.

 The inspiration for this dish used farro as the main grain, however it is not always easy to find.
 I went to my local grocer’s bulk section and found pot barley, a common substitution for farro.
 Pot barley is a little less toothy than farro, but just as much as yummy mild flavor.
 You can use quinoa, brown rice, or any of your favorite grains in place of the pot barley, feel free to experiment!

 To cook the barley, rinse 2 cups of the grain under lukewarm water.
 In a large pot, put 6 cups of lukewarm water, a pinch of salt, and the rinsed grain together.
-Pick out any debris that may be floating the the top of the water.
+Pick out any debris that may be floating to the top of the water.
 Bring the pot to a boil, then reduce the heat to a low simmer, cover the pot, and allow the grain to cook for 45 minutes to an hour.
 Once all the water is fully-absorbed and the barley cooked through, let it cool on a large surface or baking tray while you prep the salmon and the lemon dressing.

-While I cooked the grain and the made the dressing, I also boiled eggs.
+While I cooked the grain and then made the dressing, I also boiled eggs.
 My technique for this is to place the eggs in a medium pot and submerge them in lukewarm water.
 (No salt or baking soda in the water!)
 Then I’ll bring the eggs to a boil over medium high heat.
 Once the water is boiling, I reduce the heat and let them cook for just 5 minutes more.
 Once that time is up, I place them into ice water to cool immediately.
-Once they are absolutely and completely cooled, then I will peel them under water.
+Once they are absolutely and completely cooled, then I will peel them underwater.

 Next, to prep the salmon, the first thing you’ll want to do is ensure you have a sharp knife.
 I prefer a Shun 6″ boning or filet knife when working with certain cuts of meat, but a chef’s knife such as a Wusthof 8″ Classic IKON chef’s knife would also work.
 I use one whole side of skin-on salmon for this recipe, although it works well without skin, if you prefer.
 The skin will add a depth of flavor and make it easier to flip on a grill (in case you’re worried about that).